NJUPT-SAST/sast-people/README.md

 [![License](https://img.shields.io/badge/license-AGPLv3-blue.svg)](https://choosealicense.com/licenses/agpl-3.0/)

-SAST Pass(People) is a all in one platform for all post or pre SASTer to manage their profile.
+SAST Pass(People) is an all in one platform for all post or pre SASTer to manage their profile.

 > [!WARNING]
 > This repo is under active development!
 Formats, schemas, and APIs are subject to rapid and backward incompatible changes!